 The physics, mathematics and drawing prerequisites can be fulfilled at most universities.
 If you are an international applicant and find that your university does not offer a course that fulfills our History of Architecture prerequisite, we suggest you contact a local community college in the spring prior to starting UCLA to organize taking a course in the U.S. before you enter.

-For further information on these prerequisites, contact the admissions officer.
+For further information on these prerequisites, contact firstname.lastname@example.org.

 The Admissions Committee will consider applications from those who, at the time of application, do not have these prerequisites.
 If applicants do not have the prerequisites completed, they must specify in their application how they plan to complete the prerequisites before entry into the program.
 The Student Adviser can provide guidance on how to do so.
 Some applicants may be required to take a summer studio course at UCLA as a condition of admission.
 Admission will only be offered on the condition that the applicants provide the Student Adviser with satisfactory evidence of having completed the prerequisites before beginning course work.
-In addition, the Department of Architecture and Urban Design requires that applicants submit the material outlined under “Admissions” located in the back of this brochure.
 International students should carefully review the English-language proficiency requirements.

 The M.Arch.I program is a full-time program and does not accept part-time students.
 All new students must enter in the Fall Quarter.